-How Accurate Are Zillow Home Value Estimates?
+How Accurate Are Zillow Home Value Estimates in 2017?

 When Zillow first launched in 2005, it shook the real estate industry for its ability to provide instant appraisals.
 Zillow’s search engines allows users type in an address and see an estimated value of any home.
 Over the past few years, more people began to trust Zillow and it grew to become an indispensable tool for homebuyers and sellers.